 And that’s only natural.
 They are, after all, young children.

-2. Making them do things on their own
+2. Having kids do things on their own

 “Never do for a child what a child can do for themselves.”